telerik/winforms-docs/menus/menu/working-with-radmenu-items/adding-and-removing-items.md

 # Adding and Removing Items

 ## Adding Menu Items

-To add top level "main" menu items use the __RadMenu Items__ collection and the __RadMenuItem Items__ collection for sub menu items.
+In order to add top level "main" menu items use the RadMenu.__Items__ collection and the RadMenuItem.__Items__ collection for sub menu items.
 Here are a few examples using overloads of the __RadMenuItem__.
-The first uses a parameter-less constructor, assigns the __RadMenuItem Text__ property and finally adds the menu item to the __RadMenu Items__ collection.
+The first uses a parameter-less constructor, assigns the RadMenuItem.__Text__ property and finally adds the menu item to the RadMenu.__Items__ collection.
 The second example uses the easiest way to include and add menu items all at one time where a constructor that has a single string __Text__ parameter.
 The last example uses a constructor with a second object __Tag__ parameter that you can store any arbitrary data in.

+>caption Figure 1: Adding menu items

 ![menus-menu-working-with-radmenu-items-adding-and-removing-items 001](images/menus-menu-working-with-radmenu-items-adding-and-removing-items001.png)